fuse-lang/fuse-lang.github.io/_docs/basics/08-collections.md

 permalink: /docs/collections/
 ---

-Fuse have many different types of collections, In this page we are going to explore some of most useful data structures in the Fuse core library.
+Fuse has many different types of collections, In this page, we are going to explore some of the most useful data structures in the Fuse core library.

-__Note__: All collections in the Fuse, Similar to Lua have 1-base indeces; This means in Fuse we start from index `1` and go up to the index `n` as opposed to starting from `0` and going up to `n-1`.
+__Note__: All collections in the Fuse, Similar to Lua have 1-base indices; This means in Fuse we start from index `1` and go up to the index `n` as opposed to starting from `0` and going up to `n-1`.

 <a name="array" />
 ### Array

 Arrays are the most basic collection type in the Fuse language, They can hold a finite number of elements with the same type.
-Unlike the other collections we do not need to import the `Array` type.
+Unlike the other collections, we do not need to import the `Array` type.

-We can create an array using the brackets(`[]`) and comma seperated values.
+We can create an array using the brackets(`[]`) and comma separated values.

 ```fuse
 const empty_array = []